josh-boat365/car-rental-service-site/README.md

-# Blooger_Website
+# Rent-Smart Car Rental Site
-This is the complete blooger website create using html and css
+This is a Website to help a small firm who is interested in car renting to meet their short-mid-tem goals